 “Mr. Butler, I can not thank you enough for taking in my niece and nephew,” Olive finally managed to reply.

 “Not a problem.”

-“No really, had I known they were not being cared for by relatives, I would have come weeks and weeks ago.
+“No, really, had I known they were not being cared for by relatives, I would have come weeks and weeks ago.
 I will not impose on your generosity a moment longer than necessary.
 If the sheriff will wait, I will get the children and return to town,” Olive said in a rush.
 Surely this very young man was struggling with all the responsibilities that parenthood entailed.

 The man tilted his head and looked at her.
 “Suit yourself,” he replied.

-Olive watched as he sat down on the end of the wagon and the sheriff drove them on to the house.
+Olive watched as he sat down on the end of the wagon, and the sheriff drove them on to the house.
 Her palms were sweating as the wagon stopped and the front door opened.
 A boy and a girl flew into Jacob Butler’s arms.

 “Daddy!
 Why aren’t ya plowing?” the boy said through two missing front teeth.

 Two more children stood in the doorway with such looks of longing it nearly broke Olive’s heart.
 John and Mary.
 She watched Mary hold her younger brother back and whisper something in his ear.
 But John would not be stopped and found himself a place on the man’s neck and latched on.
 Jacob Butler laughed and kissed each child and tickled the little girl’s side.
-Olive watched the stone face giant cuddle the three clinging to him.
-He looked up to Mary standing in the doorway.
+Olive watched the stone-faced giant cuddle the three clinging to him.
+He looked up to Mary, standing in the doorway.

 “How is Mark this morning?” he asked.